Damn Yankees: Plot

 The Senators prepare for the final game against the Yankees for the pennant and worry about Joe, but they vow to think of nothing but winning ("The Game").
 Meanwhile, angry fans are seeking him out, so he decides to leave home.
-As he does so, he tells Meg indirectly that he is her old husband ("Near to You").
-Meanwhile, Applegate is exhausted by the work he has put into winning one bet and thinks about the "simpler" times in his long history ("Those Were the Good Old Days").
+As he does so, he hints to Meg that her old husband is nearby ("Near to You").
+Meanwhile, Applegate is exhausted by the work he has put into winning one bet and recalls the "simpler" times in his long history ("Those Were the Good Old Days").

 Joe's trial is held on September 24, the last day he can back out of his deal.
 As he technically does not exist, he cannot produce any kind of identification.
 The owner of the Senators, their coach, and even Lola (disguised as "Señora McCoy") testify, but their opinions carry no weight.
 Gloria suggests that Applegate take the stand, but he is unable to take the oath since it requires him to tell the truth.
 Joe realizes that Applegate is simply stalling to keep him from meeting his 9:00 deadline.
 Applegate claims that Joe "just needs time to think" and sends him to where Lola is, where history's most famous lovers wait.
 Lola meets him there and realizes that he truly loves Meg.
 She helps him by sending him into the final game and delays Applegate by coercing him into a duet ("Two Lost Souls").

 When Applegate finally arrives at the game, it is 8:55, and Joe is at bat.
 As time runs out, Meg, her friends, and even Lola begin cheering for him.
 Applegate uses his powers to give Joe two strikes.
 The clock strikes nine, and Applegate claims victory, but at the last second, Joe cries, "Let me go!"
 The deal is broken, and he reverts to his old self but is still able to hit a home run, winning the pennant for the Senators.

 Back at home, Joe rushes into Meg's arms.
 Applegate appears on the scene, claiming that Joe owes him his prize.
-He begs Meg to hold him and not let go, and she begins to sing ("Finale (A Man Doesn't Know)").
+Joe begs Meg to hold him and not let go, and she begins to sing ("Finale (A Man Doesn't Know)").
 Applegate promises to make him young again and even ensure a World Series victory.
-But his powers are useless against their true love, which Lola points out.
-He shouts that such a thing cannot exist, but he is wrong.
-He and Lola vanish back to where they came from, defeated, with Joe and Meg united.
+But his powers are useless against their true love, as Lola points out.
+Applegate and Lola return to where they came from, defeated, with Joe and Meg reunited.